Southern Ecuador

 Wed., Jan.
 8

-Birding Manglares Churute, with mangroves, dry deciduous woodlands, and a few wetland areas.
 Some targets here will include the Pacific subspecies of Royal Flycatcher, Rufous-necked Wood-Rail and the fantastic Horned Screamer.
 Other notable birds here include Fasciated Wren, Pacific Parrotlet, Scarlet-backed Woodpecker, Superciliaried Wren and Black-capped Sparrow.
-After lunch at a local seafood restaurant, we will have a long drive to Piñas, where we’ll stay for the next two nights.
+After lunch at a local seafood restaurant, we'll drive to the historic city of Piñas, where we’ll stay for the next two nights.
+We should have time to walk the streets before dinner.

 ON Piñas